ResNet-LDDMM: Advancing the LDDMM Framework using Deep Residual Networks: Related Work

 \subsection{Contributions and Paper Organization}

-In this work, we propose a novel \textit{joint geometric-neural networks framework} for diffeomorphic registration of 3D shapes, and 3D point clouds, in general.
-Our formulation differs in several aspects from previous end-to-end deep learning approaches.
-Importantly, we introduce a Riemannian-like framework (that is, a length space), for comparing and deforming 3D shapes, by revisiting the original LDDMM framework using deep residual networks.
+In this work, we propose a novel joint geometric-neural networks framework for diffeomorphic registration of 3D point clouds (and meshed surfaces).
+Our formulation differs in several aspects from previous deep learning approaches.
+It is also much more in line with LDDMM methods than \cite{rousseau2020residual}.
+The paper's contributions are summarized as follows,

-\textbf{--} Inspired by the SVF framework, most of end-to-end deep neural network diffeomorphic registration approaches tend to solve a stationary ODE; thus, they are \textit{static}.
-They work on the group structure of the underlying Lie group of diffeomorphic transformations and compute stationary vector fields on a fixed tangent space.
-Consequently, they do not allow a Riemannian metric to be defined or geodesics (minimizing paths) to be computed in the shape space.
-In contrast, our ResNet-LDDMM is \textit{dynamic} as it was designed to solve the non-stationary flow equation ODE Eq.(\ref{Eq:FlowEq}) by integrating time-dependent velocity fields.
-ResNet-LDDMM offers more flexibility and is more suitable for handling large and, to some extent, complex deformations.
+$\hookrightarrow$ We introduce a Riemannian-like framework (thus, a length space), for deforming, registering and comparing 3D shapes, by revisiting the original LDDMM framework using Deep Residual Networks.
+Up to our knowledge, despite the similarity to previous interpretations of Residual Networks as flow of diffeomorphisms, our work is the first to demonstrate these ideas on 3D shape registration problems.

-\textbf{--} Taking advantage of the functional space of deep neural networks, our ResNet-LDDMM predicts time-dependent, regular and smooth velocity fields (the endpoint of the flow is the desired diffeomorphic transformation).
-The network structure brings a natural regularization at a primary level, in addition to the regularization related to the time-integrated kinetic energy (or the geometric norm of the control).
-We demonstrate in Sec. \ref{sec:Diffeos} how ResNet-LDDMM predicts smooth and regular time-varying velocity fields.
-So, just like in LDDMM, ResNet-LDDMM does generate (essentially) a diffeomorphism, without defining a Gaussian kernel (with a fixed scale of deformation).
+$\hookrightarrow$ Our ResNet-LDDMM predicts time-dependent, regular and smooth velocity fields (the endpoint of the flow is the desired diffeomorphic transformation).
+It brings a novel regularization driven by the time-integrated kinetic energy (or the geometric norm of the control, \ie the velocity fields).
+We demonstrate that just like in LDDMM, ResNet-LDDMM does generate (essentially) a diffeomorphism of the ambient space $\real^3$ itself, instead of just on the data space as in \cite{rousseau2020residual}.

-\textbf{--} Appropriately applying the ReLU activation function to predict velocity fields, we reveal how each time-step of our ResNet-LDDMM divides the space ($\real^3$) into multiple polytopes (i.e., unbounded polyhedra) in which optimal velocity fields are computed.
-This provides more flexibility in the registration while maintaining diffeomorphic properties.
-We describe these nice geometric interpretations (Sec. \ref{sec:GeometricDescription}) on several examples involving hand shapes and complex anatomical organs.
+$\hookrightarrow$ Appropriately applying the ReLU activation function to predict velocity fields, we reveal how each time-step of our ResNet-LDDMM divides the space $\real^3$ into multiple polytopes (\ie, unbounded polyhedra) in which optimal affine velocity fields are computed.
+This ensure more flexibility in the registration while maintaining diffeomorphic properties.
+Up to our knowledge, this geometric interpretation has not been described so far, although some similar interpretations have been suggested in \cite{rousseau2020residual} and \cite{younes2019diffeomorphic} in the context of diffeomorphic learning.